Looking for catfishing tips? You’re in the right place!

 Drift Socks Made Simple: Drift fishing for catfish can be a very effective technique for blue catfish and channel catfish.
 Having two good drift socks will help slow your boat down and help maintain direction.
 Drift speed is critical so make sure you monitor speed and adjust accordingly.
 The colder the water the slower you need to drift and the more important speed is.

-Broadband or 2D Sonar For Catfish: Is the traditional sonar view that shows images below your boat.
+Broadband or 2D Sonar For Catfish: This is the traditional sonar view that shows images below your boat.
 You get a narrow view of the area below the boat but can learn a lot and find fish with a simple broadband sonar unit.

 Down Imaging or Down Scan Sonar For Catfish: Shows a similar area to broadband sonar but provides more detailed images making it easier to identify small details that you wouldn’t be able to see on broadband sonar.